 response_type

 REQUIRED.
-OAuth 2.0 registered Response Type value that determines the authorization processing flow to be used, including what parameters are returned from the endpoints used.
-When using the Implicit Flow, this value is id_token token or id_token.
-The meanings of both of these values are defined in OAuth 2.0 Multiple Response Type Encoding Practices [OAuth.Responses].
+Value MUST be set to id_token token or id_token as defined in OAuth 2.0 Multiple Response Type Encoding Practices [OAuth.Responses].
 No Access Token is returned when the value is id_token.

-(Note that while OAuth 2.0 also defines the token Response Type value for the Implicit Flow, OpenID Connect does not use this Response Type, since no ID Token is returned.)
+(Note that while OAuth 2.0 also defines the token Response Type value for the Implicit Flow, OpenID Connect does not use this Response Type, since no ID Token would be returned.)

 redirect_uri